wa7nwp/nwp2019/19500_nwp20/19520_ham_mesh.md

 ## Primary Configuration of AREDN
  + Unplug the ethernet cable then plug it back in.
  + Once again, in the CMD window, run IPCONFIG.
-It should now show:
+It should now show the default AREDN first boot address:
 ```
    Default Gateway 192.168.1.1
    IPv4 Address    192.168.1.9